what is the UEA attendance and engagement procedure?

 Sometimes a student’s wellbeing can affect their academic studies.
-If lack of attendance and engagement or general behaviour gives rise to concerns for a student’s wellbeing the university has a process, called Fitness for Study, to provide the support needed to continue with your course.
-Although it can feel daunting this process is intended to be supportive and should be seen as a way of the university helping you to get you back on track, and not a disciplinary process
+If lack of attendance and engagement or general behaviour gives rise to concerns for a student’s wellbeing the university has a process, called the Student Engagement Procedure to provide the support needed to continue with your course.
+Although it can feel daunting this is intended to be supportive and should be seen as a way of the university helping you to get you back on track, and not a disciplinary process.

-If your attendance and engagement with your studies or your wellbeing is flagged up as, a concern by the university (UEA General Regulation 13) this process can be started to discuss those concerns with you and put an action plan into place to support you.
-These action plans are monitored, and often nothing else is needed, but if problems continue, or become more serious, the process can be escalated, and urgent action may have to be taken if there is a serious or immediate risk to you or other people.
+If your attendance and engagement with your studies, or your wellbeing, is flagged up as a concern by the university (UEA General Regulation 13) this procedure can be started to discuss those concerns with you and put an engagement plan into place to support you.
+These plans are monitored, and often no other steps are needed.
+However, if problems continue, or become more serious, the process can be escalated.
+Urgent action may be taken if there is a serious or immediate risk to you or other people.

-If you are on a professional course, UEA may need to follow regulations about fitness to practice (Regulation 14 of the UEA General Regulations for Students)instead of the fitness to study process where there have been concerns about you, or a fitness for study meeting may lead to a referral to fitness to practice..
+If you are on a professional course, UEA may follow regulations about fitness to practice (Regulation 14 of the UEA General Regulations for Students) instead of the student engagement procedure where there have been concerns about you, or an engagement meeting may lead to a referral to fitness to practice.

-If you can’t make the suggested time it’s important to contact your adviser to explain and to rearrange it.
-If you don’t attend and don’t explain, it could be seen as a disciplinary matter, and the meeting could go ahead without you.
+If you can’t make the suggested time it’s important to contact the person who asked you to come to the meeeting to explain and to rearrange it.
+If you don’t attend and don’t explain why you can’t go, you will be invited to a Welfare Engagement Meeting.